 Eligibility Criteria To Appear For UGC NET Exam

 The National Testing Agency conducts the National Eligibility Test (NET) on behalf of the University Grants Commission (UGC).
 Earlier, the exam was conducted by the Central Board of Secondary Education (CBSE).
 From the year 2018 (December session) onwards, NTA is conducting the exam.
-The next UGC NET exam will be held from 15th to 20th June 2020.
+The next UGC NET exam will be held from 9th to 12th July 2022 and 12th to 14th August 2022.
 The exam will be conducted through computer-based mode in two shifts.
 The duration of the exam will be 180 minutes with no break between Paper-1 and Paper-2.

 The UGC NET exam is held to determine the eligibility of an Indian national for the college and university level lectureship and the award of Junior Research Fellowship (JRF).
 If you are also planning to appear for UGC NET exam, it is important to meet the conditions stated under eligibility criteria of UGC NET Exam.
 To know about the eligibility criteria to appear for UGC NET exam, follow the guide provided below:

 Eligibility Requirement for UGC NET Exam

 1. A candidate with minimum 55% marks in Master’s Degree or the equivalent exam from an institution or university recognised by UGC in Humanities (including languages) and social science.
 Electronic Science, Computer Science & Applications etc. can appear for the UGC NET Exam.